IrisShaw/CodingPractice/README.md

 # CodingPractice
-(┛`д´)┛This repository contains coding challenge that I have encountered in my daily life
+(┛`д´)┛This repository contains coding challenges that I have encountered in my daily life